cambiotraining/hpc-intro-sanger/01-intro.md

 **A3.**

-Leaving raw data in scratch is probably a bad choice.
+Leaving raw data in scratch permanently is probably a bad choice.
 Since typically "scratch" storage is not backed-up it should not be relied on to store important data.
 If the student doesn't have access to enough backed-up space for all the data, they should at least back up the raw data and the scripts used to process it.
 This way, if there is a problem with "scratch" and some processed files are lost, they can recreate them by re-running the scripts on the raw data.